Focused on the future

 - To reflect those voices in a concise written report that can be used as a resource to guide USask community members in post-pandemic planning.

-Over the past several months, members of the Post-Pandemic Shift Commission have been engaging with a number of different stakeholders within the USask community.
-Through a campus-wide conversation starter (How can we as a community be the university the post-pandemic world needs?) and a series of small group conversation circles, the Commission have brought staff, students, faculty, researchers, Elders and senior leaders together to share their thoughts about what our university could and should be like in a “post-pandemic world”.
+Over the past several months, members of the Post-Pandemic Shift Commission engaged with a number of different stakeholders within the USask community.
+Through a campus-wide conversation starter (How can we as a community be the university the post-pandemic world needs?) and a series of small group conversation circles, and thematic workshop sessions, the Commission brought staff, students, faculty, researchers, Elders and senior leaders together to share their thoughts about what our university could and should be like in a post-pandemic world.

 Discussions with our external communities and stakeholders